ppotepa/Alsoft.Recruitment.FoodStore/README.md

 ## About

 The FoodStore project was built to showcase clean architecture principles in a .NET environment, using
-- SOLID and Domain-Driven Design
+- SOLID and basic Domain-Driven Design
 - Repository and Service layers
 - Dependency Injection modules
 - A proof-of-concept discount engine